10 ways to make your car baby-friendly

 To protect your child from airbags, the car seat should never be put in the front seat, but rather in the back.
 On the other hand, newborns are more secured if fastened in a rear-facing posture.

 Conversely, it is strongly suggested to acquire a new car seat rather than a used one because all the parts are still intact, giving your child real safety.

 When getting your windows tinted, make sure they comply with the law.
-By doing this, you can avoid getting in trouble while keeping your baby happy and protected against the sunlight at the same time.
+By doing this, you can avoid getting in trouble while keeping your baby happy and protected from the sunlight.

 If you’re going to be out for a while, make sure you have a stroller with you.
 This will help carry your child whenever you get exhausted.